-France plans to close tax loophole benefiting AirBnB
+France plans to close tax loophole benefiting Airbnb

 A finance ministry official said that the plans were being worked on and it was not yet clear whether they would be included in the 2024 budget, which is likely to be published at the end of September.

-AirBnB, which is a corporate sponsor of the Games, declined to comment on Le Maire's remarks.
+"Airbnb helps boost the income of thousands of French families, and 60% say the extra income helps them afford rising living costs," Airbnb said in a statement.

+"We want to work with the French government on measures to make their lives easier - not harder - while working together to tackle the root causes of housing challenges," added Airbnb, which is a corporate sponsor of the Games.

-(Reporting by Leigh Thomas; Additional reporting by Elizabeth Pineau, Editing by Louise Heavens)
+(Reporting by Leigh Thomas; Additional reporting by Elizabeth Pineau; Editing by Louise Heavens and Mark Porter)

 ((leigh.thomas@thomsonreuters.com; +33 1 4949 5143;))